Gravebot/Gravebot/README.md

 Gravebot comes setup and ready for Heroku.

 1. Setup your configuration in Heroku's app settings, environment variables.
-2. Setup the buildpacks in Heroku's app settings by clicking Add buildpack and selecting NodeJS, as well as adding this buildpack for music commands `https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git`
+2. Setup the buildpacks in Heroku's app settings by clicking Add buildpack and selecting NodeJS, as well as adding the following buildpack for music commands `https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git`
 3. Push the source code.

 #### Docker